Just about all vegans should regularly take a vitamin B12 supplement, since we can’t get it from our diets (other than fortified foods).

 There are 2 reasons.
 First is that it doesn’t really cost anything extra (even 5,000 mcg is so little) compared to the packaging and other ingredients.

 The second is that vitamin B12 is a water soluble vitamin.
-You absorb what you need and pee out the rest.
+You only absorb about 1% of a typical B12 supplement, and then pee out the rest.

 That’s why it’s extremely difficult to take too much, you just don’t absorb it.
 Most people have no side effects from high dose supplements, but an unlucky few do get acne.